School-based social work programmes

 SDQ postcards

 Postcards have Te Reo Māori on one side and English on the other.
 There is also a Samoan/English version.
-Additionally, there is a bi-lingual postcard explaining the use of the SDQ by all three services in Schools in relation to its usage within Health (WellChild) and Education (Gateway) programmes.
+Additionally, there is a bi-lingual postcard explaining the use of the SDQ by all 3 services in Schools in relation to its usage within Health (WellChild) and Education (Gateway) programmes.

 Contact your Māori, Partnerships and Communities advisor to arrange for copies to be sent to you (free of charge).